web-vision/deepl-base/README.md

 ## Documentation

 > [!NOTE]
-> For the start the documentation for developers and integrators are contained
+> For the start, the documentation for developers and integrators is contained
-> here in the README.md file and will be converted into a rendered documentation
+> here in the README.md file and will be converted into rendered documentation
 > at a later point.

 ### PageLayout module localization model - Translation Modes